Humans are good at excuses.

-You’re an adult.
-So shut up and take control of your life.
+Shut up and take control of your life.

-Priorities are for things we work on whether we feel like it or not.
+Priorities are things we work on whether we feel like it or not.
 There are exceptions, of course.
 Sometimes we simply need a break.
 Sometimes dropping a day’s worth of writing and going to see a friend who needs help is the right choice.

 That’s the whole point of having priorities.
-You are placing aspects of life at various levels of importance so that, when you don’t feel motivated, you can look at your priorities, remember your reasons for placing them that way, and tackle them anyway.
+You’re placing aspects of life at various levels of importance so that, when you don’t feel motivated, you can look at your priorities, remember your reasons for placing them, and tackle them anyway.

 You have priorities.
 You may or may not have motivation.
 Guess what?

 You don’t have to have every single thing figured out.
 If you wait for that, you’re not going anywhere.

 I don’t care how good your intentions are or how sound your priorities are.
 If you don’t actually move, then it’s all worthless.